Tour: 6-Day Galapagos Land Tour

 This afternoon, you’ll take a flight to the island of San Cristobal, the oldest and eastern-most island of the Galapagos archipelago.
 You’ll arrive just in time for lunch before you head out for your first activity: a downhill biking adventure to La Loberia.

 Mostly on a paved path, beside the road, it is a scenic and easy ride that takes you from La Soledad in the highlands, through El Progresso town, and onwards to the beach.
-You'll be surprised by the contrast in landscapes from where you being the journey to where you end!
+You'll be surprised by the contrast in landscapes from where you begin the journey to where you end!

 La “Loberia” is an area frequented by sea lions.
 In other words, it’s a sea lion hang out!
 There we’ll be able to watch sea lions sunbathing and vying for our attention.
 They play, they nap and sometimes, they pose for pictures!
 If you’re keen for a swim or snorkel, hop on in.